trotzig/dot/README.md

 # Dot

-Dot is a framework for managing large numbers of dotfile configurations.
+Dot is a framework for managing large numbers of applications and their configurations.

 It allows you to:

 * Organize your dotfile configurations in any manner you choose

-* Allow you to maintain dotfile configurations for different shells simultaneously (useful if you frequently log in to multiple systems with different available shells)
+* Maintain dotfile configurations for different shells simultaneously (useful if you frequently log in to multiple systems with different available shells)

 * Specify how your configurations should be installed (where symlinks should point to, which repositories to clone, etc), making it easy to get set up